 What about people who’d like to help but don’t have the time or ability to join?
 My general response is to include people who are willing to help.
 You just need to make it clear that non-members are advisors or volunteer helpers with no decision-making authority.

 Potential non-members include business owners who could sponsor an initiative or highlight your group’s work, members of other civic organizations, or experts who can provide free advice on various issues.

 What You Stand For: Setting a Vision and Mission

 A successful advocacy group must have a clearly defined identity–one that is understood by both the membership and the general public.

-For one of the larger organizations that I serve on, we hired a consultant to take us through the process of crafting the organization’s vision, mission, and goals.
+For one of the larger organizations that I am a member of, we hired a consultant to take us through the process of crafting the organization’s vision, mission, and goals.
 That’s not possible for most advocacy groups, but thanks to the internet, there’s a neverending supply of examples to choose from.